sftpplus/sftpplus-docker/README.rst

 ---------------------

 * Once the image is created, you can start a new Docker container using it.
-  In the following example, we run a container named ``sftpplus-trial-instance`` using the ``sftpplus:4.0.0.trial`` image, which publishes its default services to the outside world.
+  In the following example, we run a container named ``sftpplus-trial`` using the ``sftpplus:4.0.0.trial`` image, which publishes its default services to the outside world.
 There are a few standard ports open by default (for the administrative interface, HTTPS service, SSH service, explicit FTP service and its passive ports range respectively)::

-    docker run --detach --name sftpplus-trial-instance \
+    docker run --detach --name sftpplus-trial \
         --publish 10020:10020 \
         --publish 10443:10443 \
         --publish 10022:10022 \
         --publish 10021:10021 \
         --publish 10900-10910:10900-10910 \
-        sftpplus:test.trial
+        sftpplus:4.0.0.trial

 * You can check that the container is started with::